permissions-dispatcher/kompile-testing/README.md

 # kompile-testing [![Build Status](https://travis-ci.org/permissions-dispatcher/kompile-testing.svg?branch=master)](https://travis-ci.org/permissions-dispatcher/kompile-testing)

-A library for testing `kotlinc` compilation with kotlin annotation processors([kapt](https://kotlinlang.org/docs/reference/kapt.html)).
+A library for testing `kotlinc` compilation with kotlin annotation processors([kapt](https://kotlinlang.org/docs/reference/kapt.html)) which is strongly inspired by [google/compile-testing](https://github.com/google/compile-testing).

+kompile-testing gives you an easy way to assert not only annotation processors can handle incorrect inputs and prints the correct errors but also the generated Kotlin file is correctly formed.

 > NOTE: Current library's status is still in development especially due to performance issue.
 Use at your own risk:D